 Emotional abuse is harder to spot than physical abuse; the indicators are in the child’s behaviour, rather than their physical condition.
 However, there are still signs that can be observed that would indicate the possibility of emotional abuse.
 These include:

 - Excessive attachment to one or other parent;

 - Aggressive behaviour;

 - The child being made a scapegoat within the family unit;

 - Low self esteem and lack of confidence;

 - Failure to flourish and thrive as an individual

-- Introverted or withdrawn behaviour.
+- Introverted or withdrawn behavior.

 There is increasing evidence of the adverse long-term consequences for children’s development where they have been subject to sustained emotional abuse.
-Emotional abuse has an important impact on a developing child’s mental and physical health, behaviour and self-esteem.
+Emotional abuse has an important impact on a developing child’s mental and physical health, behavior and self-esteem.
 It can be especially damaging in infancy.